YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - represented by each version of a file; holds only the file's data; does not contain any metadata about the file or its name.
-2. tree - TODO
+2. tree - represents one level of directory information; can reference other tree objects
-3. commit - TODO
+3. commit - holds metadata for each change in a repo; points to a tree object; have parents except the inital commit has no parent
-4. repo - TODO
+4. repo - database that contains all the information needed to retain and manage the revisions and history of a project
-5. hash - TODO
+5. hash - 40 bytes of hexadecimal that represents a file; once a file is changed a hash is changed